 Thinking about Trust

-With the Master Class on building trust coming up on December 11, I have been thinking what a tricky topic ‘trust’ is.
+With the Master Class on building trust coming up next month, I have been thinking what a tricky topic ‘trust’ is.

 I have always admired concepts like trust and loyalty.
 I first came across the trust in academic terms when I read Francis Fukuyama, who talked about trust as “social capital’.
 High trust countries do better than low trust countries.
 He famously compared Japan to a slab of granite, while China was a tray of sand.